MoorishPlatypus/bagel-vscode-extension/README.md

 - 🤗 [BAGEL Model](https://huggingface.co/ByteDance-Seed/BAGEL-7B-MoT)
 - 🎮 [BAGEL Demo](https://demo.bagel-ai.org/)

+  ## 🙏  Donations
+If you'd like to support development:

+Bitcoin: 1B8xs4LWbwFq4Zi4pzEmjNYkTCgsUByb5L
+Ethereum: 0xe89c84A7758429b4D11a2091e1dccf7433328Fa9

 ---

 **Made by Sxedra and The Moorish with ❤️ by the community for developers worldwide**